finmath/finmath-lib/README.md

     is provided too.

     Note: for convenience the provided Eclipse project is configured for Java 6.
     The maven pom defaults to Java 6.
-To build the Java 8 version use the profile "java 8", i.e. "-P java-8"
+To build the Java 8 version use the profile "java-8", i.e. "-P java-8"

 **finmath spreadsheets**
     A collection of spreadsheets building upon *finmath lib* and